dchud/wikibeat/README.md

 ============

-First install wikipulse using @edsu's exact instructions.  wikibeat uses wikipulse as-is, without modifications.
+First install wikipulse using @edsu's exact instructions.  wikibeat uses wikipulse as-is, without modifications, though you should probably change the param names in config.json starting with 'irc'.

     - see http://github.com/edsu/wikipulse